-Are you using pressure sensitive tape to bond to plasticized material?
-Be prepared because most pressure sensitive adhesives don’t respond well to plasticizer.
-Plasticizer is a chemical compound that’s often added to other plastic materials to create a softer and more flexible feature to the base material.
-The council of the IUPAC (International Union of Pure and Applied Chemistry) defines a plasticizer as “a substance or material incorporated in a material (usually a plastic or elastomer) to increase its flexibility, workability or distensibility”.
+Are you using pressure-sensitive tape to bond something to plasticized material?
+Be prepared, because most pressure-sensitive adhesives don’t respond well to plasticizer.
+Plasticizer is a chemical compound that is often added to other plastic materials to create a softer and more flexible base material.
+The IUPAC (International Union of Pure and Applied Chemistry) defines a plasticizer as “a substance or material incorporated in a material (usually a plastic or elastomer) to increase its flexibility, workability or distensibility”.
 An example that we can all relate to is Polyvinyl Chloride (PVC).
-Plasticizer is added to the PVC formulation which increases the softness and flexibility.
+Plasticizer is added to the PVC formulation which increases its softness and flexibility.
 Many rubber materials incorporate plasticizer as well.

-Many of us in the pressure sensitive tape business have dealt with applications that require an adhesive to bond to a plasticized material.
-These applications can be very difficult.
-Adhesive tapes often bond well to PVC and other plasticized materials initially.
-It’s the performance of the adhesive over time that’s the problem.
+Many of us in the pressure-sensitive tape business have dealt with applications that require an adhesive to bond to a plasticized material.
+These applications can be very difficult!
+Adhesive tapes often bond well to PVC and other plasticized materials initially, but it’s the performance of the adhesive over time that’s the problem.

-So, as I mentioned, plasticizer adds flexibility and softness to a plastic or rubber, however, that flexibility doesn’t last forever.
-If you’ve ever noticed some flexible plastics and rubber get brittle and crack over time.
+As I mentioned, plasticizer adds flexibility and softness to a plastic or rubber; however, that flexibility doesn’t last forever.
+You may have noticed that some flexible plastics and rubber get brittle and crack over time.
 The loss of flexibility is caused by the plasticizer migrating out of the material.

-When a pressure sensitive adhesive is applied to a plasticized material the plasticizer in the material will migrate into the adhesive.
-Since plasticizer adds flexibility and softness it does the same to the adhesive changing the performance characteristics of the adhesive tape.
-The plasticizer often softens the adhesive so much that the adhesive just turns to “goo” and loses all properties.
+When a pressure sensitive-adhesive is applied to a plasticized material, the plasticizer in the material will migrate into the adhesive.
+Since plasticizer adds flexibility and softness, it does the same to the adhesive, changing the performance characteristics of the adhesive tape.
+The plasticizer often softens the adhesive so much that the adhesive just turns to “goo” and loses all of its properties.
 This plasticizer migration and loss of adhesive performance is what makes bonding to plasticized material so difficult.

-There’s no stopping plasticizer from migrating into the adhesive but acrylic adhesives can be modified so there’s little or no noticeable change in the performance.
-Special monomers are co-polymerized to produce a cross-linked structure in the adhesive.
-This helps to reduce or slow down the plasticizer migration and help the adhesive maintain performance.
-If you have a tape application involving plasticized material contact your adhesive tape supplier and ask for a plasticizer tolerant adhesive.
+There’s no stopping plasticizer from migrating into the adhesive, but acrylic adhesives can be modified so there’s little or no noticeable change in the performance.
+Special monomers are co-polymerized to produce a cross-linked structure in the adhesive, which helps to reduce or slow down the plasticizer migration and help the adhesive maintain performance.
+If you have a tape application involving plasticized material, contact your adhesive tape supplier and ask for a plasticizer-tolerant adhesive.

 For more information see the links below.